y498wu/MachineLearningAlgorithms/README.md

 I use sklearn svm SVC rbf (radial basis function) kernel to train and fit the model.
 Using this model, I can predict the training and testing X. <br />
 Then I generate the ratio of the number of correctly classified samples to the total number of samples, and the classification reports of test and training data. <br />
 After fitting() function, I implemented Plot_3D() by visualizing the test data and the svm rbf model's predictions using plotly 3d scatter. <br />
+From the screnshot, we can see that the black dots on top are the cases when white wins.
+The surface in the middle is the dicision boundary set by the rbf kernel model.
+The black dots at the botton are the cases when white doesn't win. <br />

 ![Screenshots](screenshots/Rbf3DSVM.png)